 GAA calls for 'patience' as finer details of return to play unfold

+Yesterday's government announcement on Gaelic Games made no reference to when inter county training for U20s and minors can return.

-The GAA has asked its members in the 26 counties for 'patience' following yesterday's announcement by the Irish Governement relating to the further relaxing of restrictions for Gaelic Games.
+The GAA has asked its members in the 26 counties for 'patience' following this week's announcement by the Irish Government relating to the further relaxing of restrictions for Gaelic Games.

 From May 10, outdoor training will be permitted at adult level in pods of a maximum of 15 people (including coaches).